 effective employee communication at work - intranet calendars

 The more you can check in on teams about their tasks and current projects, the better.
+Delivering feedback constructively during these check-ins is crucial to avoid it being perceived as a personal attack.
 You can host daily or weekly status meetings in person, through teleconferences, or on the web… and they don’t have to exceed 10 minutes.
 If everyone is located in the same time zone, try to schedule a meeting for the same time every morning.
 These meetings will remove pettiness and improve communication in the workplace.

 31. Conduct stay interviews.

 You might be wondering… what is a stay interview?
 We briefly mentioned it earlier in this post, but stay interviews are one-on-one meetings where managers, or others in a leadership position, chat with employees to figure out what’s working or not working in their jobs and the company as a whole.
+Progress tracking can help identify and support shy employees in their communication efforts by providing clear insights into their contributions and areas where they may need assistance.
 The goal is to prevent unwanted turnover, improve communication in the workplace, and discover what needs fixing.
 Sometimes a stay interview can be the solution to problems you didn’t know existed.

 32. Identify and reach out to shy employees.

 No matter how you cut it, some people are shy.
 Introversion is not a disease.
 In fact, introverts are just as valuable and adept at what they do as aggressive employees.
+Video conferencing can facilitate open communication among remote employees, helping them feel more connected and engaged.
 Reach out to introverted employees and have conversations where they feel comfortable to share their ideas.
 You cannot improve communication in the workplace if you are missing a group of employees.
 Don’t forget: this can be a lengthy process and shyness doesn’t go away overnight.

 Internal Communications Strategy - Axero Solutions